MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 ## What limitations should I be aware of when running a Windows 11 Arm-based device?

 - **Drivers for hardware, games, and apps must be designed for Arm-based devices.** Most common drivers are now available, but specialized hardware or older peripherals might require verification for Arm64 compatibility.
 - **Peripheral compatibility depends on Arm64 drivers.** Devices like printers and scanners work if their drivers are built into Windows 11 or provided by the hardware developer.
 Without compatible drivers, functionality might be limited.
+If the hardware developer lacks Arm64 drivers, try installing the printer through Windows settings.
+To learn more, see [Install a printer in Windows](https://support.microsoft.com/windows/install-a-printer-in-windows-cc0724cf-793e-3542-d1ff-727e4978638b).
 - **Certain games might face compatibility issues.** Games that rely on OpenGL versions greater than 3.3 or on "anti-cheat" drivers not updated for Arm might not work, although many are being optimized for Arm-based devices.
 - **Customization apps might have limited functionality.** Apps that modify the Windows experience, such as input method editors (IMEs) and cloud storage clients, might encounter issues unless optimized for Arm64.
 - **Antivirus software compatibility has improved but can vary.** While many non-Microsoft antivirus programs now support Arm-based PCs, we recommend verifying compatibility.
 Windows Security continues to offer comprehensive protection.